tango-controls/tango-doc/source/administration/maintenance/tango-admin.rst

 :audience:`administrators`

-The Tango Database can also be maintained using a command-line interface.
-Using this utility, not all the database features are interfaced.
-Only the features needed for the Debian packaging have been implemented.
+The Tango Database can be maintained using a command-line interface with :program:`tango_admin` tool.
+The following features are available:

-This means:

 * ping the database server
 * check if a device is defined in DB